Clindamycin and Tretinoin

 - Some weather conditions may irritate the skin.
 Talk with the doctor.

 - It is common to have skin irritation with clindamycin and tretinoin.
 These reactions may include burning, dry skin, itching, peeling, redness, and scaling.
-Call your doctor if you have skin irritation that is very bad, bothers you, or does not go away.
+Call your doctor if you have skin irritation that is severe, bothers you, or does not go away.

 How is this medicine (Clindamycin and Tretinoin) best taken?